detzt/unity-utilities/README.md

 This is a collection of project agnostic utilities and extensions for Unity.

 ## Serializable Types with Custom PropertyDrawers
+They are implemented using PropertyDrawers for these specific types without a general editor that would inject itself everywhere.
+This makes this compatible and does not interfere with other custom editors.
 - `Couple`, `Triple`, `Map`, `MinMax`, and `OptionalValue`
 - `MinMaxSlider` attribute